‘Whatever we do to the water bodies on this planet, we’re doing to ourselves.’

 FLOW is a national campaign to help instill a deep appreciation, understanding and respect for water.
 It aims to raise awareness of water quality and quantity challenges on both a local and national level, while providing practical solutions to ensure that all are provided with clean safe drinking water.

 This movie is both informative and educational, and required viewing if you feel called to help craft solutions to our pressing problems.
-Following are some facts from the movie that I found significant:

 ‘Thousands have lived without love, not one without water.’
 Jane Austin